 An ideology is nequiliberal when some or all of its rhetoric suggests a commitment to social justice but this is contradicted by the arguments advanced andor by lack of attention to the deep grammar of oppression.
 Its narrative is rich in double-think.
 Two examples of nequiliberal theories are ones that (1) state an aim to advance justice yet fail to recognise we cannot dismantle oppression by inviting marginalised people into existing oppressive structures (2) name an intent to promote social justice using theories that exclude trauma.

 A phenomenon in which fat people’s bodies are described using words that foster oppression and/or impede justice.
 The words may be used thoughtlessly, inadvertently or intentionally.
 Paradoxically, obgobbing is strongly prevalent in healthcare where it buttresses a neoliberal ideology.
 Obgobbing enacts power relations that strengthen existing hierarchies in knowledge creation and so it is helpful to those whose interests are best served by maintaining medical and academic norms.
-It serves to repress marginalised voices and cultivates systems of thought and practise that deny people their agency and dignity.
+It serves to repress marginalised voices and cultivates systems of thought and practice that deny people their agency and dignity.
 It is therefore relevant to human rights, and is a health hazard.

 It derives from the British slang term ‘gobbing off’ which means a somewhat righteous, somewhat aggressive rant.
 A close equivalent in American slang would be ‘mouthing off’.